-Today’s Christian can be like that train.
-Like the train that still has its light on during the day, we should be the brightest at night.
+Today’s Christians can be like that train that still has its light on during the day, and shine bright at night.
 When we hide God’s word in our hearts, his light shines through us in every circumstance.
-When everything is going well, the Word, living in us in is shining.
-It goes before us, revealing the tracks God has laid out for our lives and shines brightly for others who need it.
-Though, it may not appear up as bright as it does in the dark.
+When things are going well, the Word, living in us shines.
+It goes before us, revealing the tracks God has laid out for our lives, and shines brightly for others who need it.
+Though, it may not appear as bright as it does in the dark.

 When darkness presses in on us, making us feel like we may stumble and fall, we have God’s Word to point out the road ahead and steer us the way we should go.
-Unlike the world, when we know God is with us and have his Word buried in our hearts, we can keep our eyes are on our journey.
+Unlike the world, when we know God is with us and His Word is buried in our hearts, we can keep our eyes on our journey.